laninsky/reference_aligning_to_established_loci/README.md

 ```

 #STEP 7
 Pulling out the SNPs from each locus.
-Create a species_assignment file following the instructions at: https://github.com/laninsky/pyRAD_alleles_into_structure#species_assignments-file
+Create a species_assignments file following the instructions at: https://github.com/laninsky/pyRAD_alleles_into_structure#species_assignments-file
-Note, for this species assignment file, do not include suffixes e.g.
+Note, for this species assignments file, do not include suffixes e.g.
 ```
 ChecKK058     hectors
 Chem15NZ35    hectors